How You (or Your Child) Can Avoid Common Hockey Injuries

 Get Hip to Hydration

-As little as 2 percent decrease in body fluids can result in a 10 percent to 20 percent deficit in performance.
+As little as a 2-percent decrease in body fluids can result in a 10 percent to 20 percent decrease in performance.

-One way to tell is by the color of your urine.
-Light or straw-colored urine is optimal, while darker urine can signal that you need to drink more fluids.
+One way to tell if you're dehydrated is by the color of your urine.
+Light or straw-colored urine is optimal, while darker urine can mean you need to drink more fluids.
 Seek medical help if your urine is very dark or reddish, which could be a sign of urine or kidney disease.

 Related links